Rewilding Soar Valley's story

 Useful learnings from Rewilding Soar Valley

 Rewilding the land is about bringing nature back as much as we can, wherever we can.
-A vision of this scale requires a coordinated effort between landowners, communities, farmers, fishers, foresters, public bodies, NGOs, businesses and relevant experts.
+A vision at this scale requires a coordinated effort between landowners, communities, farmers, fishers, foresters, public bodies, NGOs, businesses and relevant experts.

 Rewilding should benefit local people and communities directly.
 It should always be about choice, as we seek a balance between people and the rest of nature where each can thrive.